 The Irish Network for Philosophy of Language and Mind

 CeLL is involved in the activities of the PLM (http://www.illc.uva.nl/PLM/index.html).
-PLM had three upcoming events:
+See recent and upcoming events at PLM:

-• Third PLM Master Class, with Timothy Williamson, Institute of Philosophy, London, November 18 -- 19, 2016.
-Call for Applications
+- Third PLM Master Class, with Timothy Williamson, Institute of Philosophy, London, November 18 - 19, 2016.

 The Centre aims to provide information about other activities and events in the philosophy of language, logic and linguistics and to create on-line resources for gathering and improving access to research papers on topics in this area.
 We expect activities to grow and will look for opportunities for further collaborations with our partners.

-For further information about the activity of the Centre contact.
+For further information about the activity of the Centre, contact the director.